 - SHARP CHEDDAR CHEESE – lots of cheese makes this super gooey.

 - Preheat oven to 350 degrees.

-- Mix sour cream, 2 cups of the cheddar cheese, cream of chicken soup, and green onions in a large bowl.
+- Mix sour cream, cheddar cheese, cream of chicken soup, melted butter, and green onions in a large bowl.

 - Add the hash browns and mix together thoroughly.